davidrmiller/neural2d/README.md

 Features
 --------

-*     Optimized for 2D image data -- input data is read from .bmp image files
+*     Optimized for 2D image data -- input data can be read from .bmp image files
 *     Neuron layers can be abstracted as 1D or 2D arrangements of neurons
 *     Network topology is defined in a text file
 *     Neurons in layers can be fully or sparsely connected